I have been writing this post in my mind for a long time. Now it is time to gather all the thoughts on the subject and share with you.

 My first encounter with Aromatherapy and essential oils was back in 1998 when I started my cosmetology studies.
 Aromatherapy then played a small part in my mind and I did not think much about it back then.
 Completed the studies and the need amount of Aromatherapy massages to customers.

 The field of Aromatherapy has evolved since 1998.
 Today, the interest in essential oils and their benefits is growing faster than ever.
 It is not among the small circle of therapists anymore, but a very popular self-care treatment within the normal population.
-This, in my perspective, is good and bad news!
+This, in my perspective, is good news and not so good news.

-The good news is that I am very happy to notice a change in the way people want to take care of themselves, turning towards a more natural option, which is absolutely fantastic, but on the contrary, without proper knowledge!
-And this is one of the reasons why I feel it is very important to share a few facts.
+The good news is that I am very happy to notice a change in the way people want to take care of themselves, turning towards a more natural option, which is absolutely fantastic, but on the contrary, I am worried that they do it without proper knowledge.
+And this is one of the reasons why I feel it is very important to share some insight on essential oil safety.

 That is the most misunderstood statement.
 All substances, natural or not, have risks and can be toxic if used unwisely.
 To be clear, natural does not mean safe!

-Also, the trend of a yoga class combined with essential oil therapy.
-The idea is great, don´t get me wrong, this can have great benefits for your practice, but what I am seeing and hearing is the teacher diffusing different essential oils during the class, sometimes for the whole duration of the class and on top of this, giving each student a drop or two into their palm, undiluted, repeatedly to match the theme of the task at hand.
-So, think about how much a student is inhaling and how much he/she is absorbing through the skin in such a short time.
-A chemical cocktail I do now want to think about.
-Doesn’t sound very good nor safe to me!
+Today, many yoga instructors have started to use essential oils in their class to give their students a better experience.
+The idea is great, don´t get me wrong, and this can have great benefits for your practice, but what I am seeing and hearing is alarming.
+The teachers diffusing different essential oils during the class, sometimes for the whole duration of the class and on top of this, giving each student a drop or two into their palm, undiluted, repeatedly to match the theme of the task at hand.

 Wintergreen Essentials Oil – 28g of this essential oil taken internally can be lethal.

 Peppermint Essential Oil – Peppermint affects the respiratory system and slows down your breathing.
-Do not use on infants and children under the age of 3.
-This can have serious consequences causing breathing complications.
+Using peppermint oil on infants and children under the age of 3 can have serious consequences and cause breathing complications.

 Cinnamon Bark Essential Oil – Very high skin-sensitization, in other words can cause very severe skin reactions.